pycom/pycom-micropython-sigfox/docs/library/usocket.rst

    Create a new socket using the given address family, socket type and protocol number.

+.. only:: port_wipy

     .. note::

        SSL sockets need to be created the following way before wrapping them with ``ssl.wrap_socket``::

           import socket